-And then there are the Fiestas Patrias, Chile’s annual national celebration of independence.
+Chile has a great variety of celebrations, religious or not, but there is one main holiday: Fiestas Patrias.
+Chile’s annual national celebration of independence.
 The date is commemorated to the rhythm of the national dance, the cueca, red wine, chicha and delicious empanadas.

 Fiesta de San Pedro